hongchen917/Hackthon-Project/README.md

 **Judging**: <br>
-Solutions will be judged on:
+Solutions will be judged on: <br>
-• Problem Solving: Evaluation of how effectively your solution addresses the identified indoor navigation challenge.
+• Problem Solving: Evaluation of how effectively your solution addresses the identified indoor navigation challenge. <br>
-• Creativity: Assessment of the originality and innovation in your approach to solving the problem.
+• Creativity: Assessment of the originality and innovation in your approach to solving the problem. <br>
-• Clarity: Measurement of how clearly your team articulates the problem and proposed solution in the video pitch.
+• Clarity: Measurement of how clearly your team articulates the problem and proposed solution in the video pitch. <br>
-• Completeness: Review the thoroughness and detail in your proposed solution, including all necessary components.
+• Completeness: Review the thoroughness and detail in your proposed solution, including all necessary components. <br>
-• Impact: Judgment on the potential real-world effectiveness and reach of your solution
+• Impact: Judgment on the potential real-world effectiveness and reach of your solution <br>

 **TOOL**: <br>
 - Figma